Published market hub · 2026-06

 How to read this page correctly

-City and metro metrics are not interchangeable; ZIP watch rows are screening-level only and must stay label-explicit.
-ZIP watch rows can diverge materially from city or metro averages.
+ZIP watch or buy-box reads are read layers and can diverge materially from city or metro averages.

 Geography warnings